Meet our Education Scholarship Recipients

 Cyhia

-Cyhia is a 2023 graduate student in the Radiology Technology Program and recently was accepted in the Mammography Technologist Residency Program at Carol Milgard Breast Center.
-She went back to school at the age of 40 with the goal of graduating with a degree before she turned 45.
-She wants to show her 4 children that you can achieve anything you work hard for at any age and stage of life.
-Cyhia shares, “It is never too late to accomplish your goals.”
-With her experience working as a Certified Medical Assistant, she wanted to explore more in the healthcare field.
-A friend who has been a CT technologist for about 25 years suggested radiology.
-“I feel like this career change is opening many doors I did not know existed and I am excited about what the future holds.
-I plan to explore other modalities to include CT, Mammography, and Interventional Radiology.
-I am looking forward to playing a vital role in assisting with patient care and saving lives.
+I am a 2023 graduate of the Radiology Technology Program at Tacoma Community College.
+I went back to school at the age of 40 with the goal of earning my degree before turning 45.
+I want to show my four children that you can achieve anything you work hard for at any age and stage of life.
+It is never too late to accomplish your goals.
+With my experience working as a Certified Medical Assistant, I wanted to explore more opportunities in the healthcare field.
+A friend who has been a CT technologist for over 25 years suggested radiology, and I am so glad I took that path.
+I feel like this career change is opening many doors I never knew existed, and I am excited about what the future holds.
+I plan to explore other modalities, including CT, Mammography, and Interventional Radiology.
+I look forward to playing a vital role in patient care and helping to save lives.
+I am now working at Silverdale Breast Center, WA, and loving my new career.

 Hannah